meglenchev/personalBlog/README.md

 - [x] Delete the server
 - [x] Adding the SoftUni practice server
 - [x] Adding Firebase to the project
+- [x] Create useFetch hook form
+- [x] Creating endpoints with the links to the server
+- [x] Fetching dynamic blog data on the homepage

 - [] Adding initial values ​​to the server